-Every business or building should listen to what their trash is telling them at least once a year by conducting a waste audit.
 Waste audits can reveal costly, wasteful problems or unlock opportunities like new revenue streams.
-It is essential for maximizing the effectiveness of your programs, measuring success, and improving operations.
+They are essential for maximizing the effectiveness of your programs, measuring success, and improving operations.

-Great Forest has conducted waste audits not only in corporate offices and buildings, but also in schools, universities, VA hospitals, factories, stores, and even in NYC’s Penn Station.
-Read on to learn more about waste audits and their benefits.
+Great Forest has conducted audits not only in corporate offices and buildings, but also in schools, universities, VA hospitals, factories, stores, and even in NYC’s Penn Station.
+Read on to learn more about facts and benefits.

 What Is A Waste Audit?

-A waste audit is a survey of a facility’s regular waste stream.
-In simple terms, a waste audit is like a detailed dumpster dive.
+It is a survey of a facility’s regular waste stream.
 Our waste auditors go through bags of waste, sort items, record and analyze the data.
 In doing this, we identify what is being thrown away, what is being recycled or diverted through other means, and the amounts of each type by weight or volume.

 A waste audit not only verifies what you are throwing away, but the value you are losing.
-Without a waste audit, you are operating in the dark based on guesswork.
+Without doing an audit, you are operating in the dark based on guesswork.

-There are varies levels of waste audits, from basic to comprehensive.
+There are varying levels of waste audits, from basic to comprehensive.
 Choose the one that’s right for you.

 Waste Audit Benefits